NASA-Planetary-Science/sbpy/docs/sbpy/surfaces.rst

 Surfaces Module (`sbpy.surfaces`)
 =================================

 The ``surfaces`` module describes the interaction of electromagnetic radiation with surfaces.
-Sbpy uses the :math:`(i, e, \phi)` model (angle of incidence, angle of emittance, and phase angle) to describe how absorptance, emittance, and reflectance vary with incoming and outgoing radiation.
+Sbpy uses the :math:`(i, e, \phi)` model (angle of incidence, angle of emittance, and phase angle) to describe how light scatters and emits light.
 It has a flexible system that can incorporate any surface scattering model that can be described with these three angles.
-However, most users will use the built-in surface models.
+A few built-in surface models are provided.

 .. figure:: ../static/scattering-vectors.svg